araobp/unity-sabae/README.md

 ## Thoughts on realtime 3D

-There are three ways I can come up with:
+There are four ways I can come up with:

-- Stream screen capture as RTP media to a HTML5 video element on the client's web browser.
-- Stream video as RTP media from Unity's camera to a HTML5 video element via Render Streaming.
 - WebGL build.

-Screen capture (screen sharing) is easy to use for remote workers who are using Zoom or Teams.

-Render Streaming achives the best video quality and the lowest latency.

-WebGL build is the best for demonstrating 3D models on a static web page (such as GitHub Pages).
+- Run a native build on a PC with WebRTC's screen sharing feature: navigator.mediaDevices.getDisplayMedia({video: true})
+- Embed Unity Render Streaming in a game.
+- Build a game for mobile: iOS and Android.

+In my environment,
+- WebGL build running on Chrome browser has been achiving good quality of 3D rendering, without a NVIDA GPU.
+- Unity Render Streaming has been achiving better quality than WebRTC's screen sharing.

+I am not a sales person of luxurious cars, so the 3D rendering quality of WebGL saffices for my goal.

+And my conclusion:
+- WebGL build for PC users.
+- Unity Render Streaming for mobile users.

 ## Reference